josmar-crwdstffng/angular/aio/content/guide/updating-search-keywords.md

 ## Before you begin

-You can update search keywords for a topic even if you've never contributed to Angular before.
+You are able to update search keywords for a topic even if you have never contributed to Angular before.
-However, you may find it helpful to have the [Contributing to Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) guide available if you're filing your first pull request in the repository.
+However, you may find it helpful to have the [Contributing to Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) guide available if you are filing your first pull request in the repository.

 ## Updating search keywords

 To update search keywords:

 1. Navigate to the topic to which you want to update search keywords.
-1. Decide what search keywords you'd like to add to the topic.
+1. Decide what search keywords you would like to add to the topic.
     For information on how to format keywords, see [Search keywords format](#format).

-1. Update the `@searchKeywords` tag, either through the [GitHub user interface](guide/updating-content-github-ui) or through Angular's [standard pull request process](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#submit-pr).
+1. Update the `@searchKeywords` tag, either through the [GitHub user interface](guide/updating-content-github-ui) or through the [standard pull request process](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#submit-pr) for Angular.

     If a topic does not have a `@searchKeywords` tag, you can add it to the end of the topic.